-So, are you an ecotourist?
-If you are one, you’ll love the many spectacular natural wonders that Malaysia has to offer.
-Not only does it have a great equatorial climate, abundant natural resources and multifaceted attractions, but it also has some of the world’s best ecotourism destinations.
-Here are 5 ecotourism destinations you never knew in Malaysia; see what made the cut, plus our recommendations of what to do in each eco-friendly locale.
+Are you an ecotourist?
+If you are, then you’ll love the many spectacular natural wonders that Malaysia has to offer.
+Malaysia is blessed with a great equatorial climate and abundant natural resources - so it is unsurprising that we have some of the world’s best ecotourism destinations!
+Here are 5 ecotourism destinations we're sure you never knew in Malaysia:

 1. Kuala Gandah Elephant Sanctuary, Pahang